rust-lang/rfcs/text/3390-dropck-obligations.md

 3. You may freely access the type/value in question.

 For a type which does not itself implement `Drop`, these are implied by what's in the type.
-These implications are akin to variance or traits like `Send` and `Sync`.
+These obligations are akin to variance or traits like `Send` and `Sync`.
 Unlike `Send`/`Sync` these cannot be overriden by non-`Drop` types.

 For a type which implements `Drop`, these obligations can be added to the type